 Founded in 1888, the university originally taught law, mathematics, legal sciences and physical sciences.
 However, the course catalogue has since expanded to include subjects such as theology, philosophy, commerce and technology.

 Four of the university’s campuses are located in Santiago, Chile’s capital and its cultural, political and financial centre, home to the headquarters of many multinational companies.

 The fifth campus is in Villarrica next to the city’s lake.

 2. University of São Paulo, Brazil

 The University of São Paulo is the oldest and largest university in Brazil.
-Four of the 11 campuses are in the city of São Paulo, while the remaining campuses are in the cities of Bauru, Lorena, Piracicaba, Pirassununga, Ribeirão Preto and São Carlos, which has two.
+Four of its 11 campuses are in the city of São Paulo, while the remaining campuses are in the cities of Bauru, Lorena, Piracicaba, Pirassununga, Ribeirão Preto and São Carlos, which has two.

 Five hospitals are also affiliated with the institution, including the University of São Paulo Medical School Public Hospital, which is a major training hospital for the university’s School of Medicine.